muellsen/TREX/examples/JCGS2017/README.md

-Scripts to test the performance of Lasso and TREX on different benchmarks
+# Scripts to test the performance of the Lasso and TREX on different synthetic benchmarks

 Most of the Figures used in Bien et al, 2018 (see [2]) are reproduced here.
 Additional tests and scripts are found in /HIVknockoff and /Riboflavin.

 References: